-1. Type of Statement (x) Preliminary Information Statement () Definitive Information Statement 2.
+1. Type of Statement () Preliminary Information Statement (x) Definitive Information Statement 2.
 Name of Registrant as specified in its character PHILIPPINE SAVINGS BANK 3.
 Province, country or other jurisdiction or incorporation or organization Manila, Philippines 4.
 SEC Identification No. 15552 5.
 BIR Tax Identification No. 000-663-983-000 6.
-Address of principal office & PSBank Center, 777 Paseo de Roxas corner Sedeño Sts., Makati City Postal Code 1226 7.
+Address of principal office & PSBank Center, 777 Paseo de Roxas Postal Code corner Sedeño Sts., Makati City 1226 7.
 Registrant's Telephone No. including area code (632) 8885- 8208 8.
-Date, time, and place of meeting of security holder April 21, 2020 3:00 PM, 19 th Floor, PSBank Hall, PSBank Center, 777 Paseo de Roxas corner Sedeño St., Makati City 1226 9.
-Approximate date on which the Information Statement is first to be sent or given to security holders March 27, 2020 10.
+Date, time, and mode of conduct of meeting of security holder May 27, 2020 3:00 PM Virtual meeting via secure online meeting platform 9.
+Approximate date on which the Information Statement is first to be sent or given to security holders May 6, 2020 10.
 In case of Proxy Solicitations Name of Person Filing the Statement Address and Telephone Number Not Applicable Not Applicable 11.
-Securities registered pursuant to Section 4 and 8 of RSA (information on number of shares and amount is applicable only to corporate registrant) Common Shares 426,859,416 outstanding as of February 29, 2020 12.
+Securities registered pursuant to Section 4 and 8 of RSA (information on number of shares and amount is applicable only to corporate registrant) Common Shares 426,859,416 outstanding as of March 31, 2020 12.
 Are any or all of registrant's Securities listed on the Philippine Stock Exchange Yes